l8smartlight/l8-sdk-android-V2.0/README.md

 Other way:

-Suppose you have two L8 connected
+Suppose you have two L8 connected.

 **Example of use:**